Honeyhtun08/honeyhtun08.github.io/_portfolio/portfolio-2.md

 ---
 title: "Search for a potential Wolf-Rayet star in the vicinity of Kes 75 Pulsar Wind Nebula"
-excerpt: " analysis on the possible existence of a Wolf-Rayet star embedded in the Kes 75 PWN "
+excerpt: " Follow up analysis on the possible existence of a Wolf-Rayet star embedded in the Kes 75 PWN inferred from SED modeling of the region after addition of high energy Gamma Ray data "
 collection: portfolio
 ---